wslh-bio/ar_report_generator/README.md

 Rscript render_report.R 'AR Report' 'Abigail Shockey' test_data/samples.csv ar_report_config.yaml
 ```

-Adding the -s option with a SNP matrix in tsv/csv format will plot the SNP matrix as a heatmap in the report.
+Adding the -s option with a SNP matrix in tsv/csv format will plot the SNP matrix as a heatmap in the report:
 ```
 Rscript render_report.R -s test_data/snp_distance_matrix.tsv 'AR Report' 'Abigail Shockey' test_data/samples.csv ar_report_config.yaml
 ```

-Adding the -t option with a phylogenetic tree in newick format will plot a tree in the report
+Adding the -t option with a phylogenetic tree in newick format will plot a tree in the report:
 ```
 Rscript render_report.R -t test_data/core_genome.tree 'AR Report' 'Abigail Shockey' test_data/samples.csv ar_report_config.yaml
 ```

-Adding the -c option with core genome statistics from the output of [Roary](https://sanger-pathogens.github.io/Roary/) will add a table of those statistics to the report
+Adding the -c option with core genome statistics from the output of [Roary](https://sanger-pathogens.github.io/Roary/) will add a table of those statistics to the report:
 ```
 Rscript render_report.R -c test_data/core_genome_statistics.txt 'AR Report' 'Abigail Shockey' test_data/samples.csv ar_report_config.yaml
 ```

-Adding the -a option with a table of AR genes in csv/tsv format will add a table of those genes to the report
+Adding the -a option with a table of AR genes in csv/tsv format will add a table of those genes to the report:
 ```
 Rscript render_report.R -a test_data/ar_predictions.tsv 'AR Report' 'Abigail Shockey' test_data/samples.csv ar_report_config.yaml
 ```